ignaciotb/UWExploration/README.md

 ```
 <img src="utils/media/svgp_di.png" height="400" width="300"/>

 Note this is not a ROS node.
 This script is based on the GPytorch implementation of SVGP, take a look at their tutorials to understand and tune the parameters.
 After the training, it will save the trained SVGP, a point cloud sampled from the SVGP posterior for visualization in RVIZ and some images.
-The outputs can be directly used for the PF-GP implementation above.
+The output SVGP map (.pth) can be directly used for the PF-GP implementation above pointing the auv_pf.launch to it.

 ### Submap graph SLAM